Trementa/dev-tools/README.md

 }
 ```

-Each line defines a short-cut.\
+Each line defines a shortcut.\
 Wildcards and regular expressions are allowed.